Polar-vision/PBA-V3/README.md

 - $\rho > 0$ → **Successful step**: The update reduced the cost function as expected; the step is accepted and $\lambda$ is decreased.
 - $\rho < 0$ → **Rejected step**: The update increased the cost function; the step is rejected and $\lambda$ is increased.

-The ratio quantifies how well the linear model approximates the true cost reduction, and directly drives the damping factor adjustment logic.
+The ratio quantifies how well the linear model approximates the true cost reduction, and directly drives the damping factor adjustment logic in the LM algorithm.

 ---

 ### 🔹 Trial Count